Trusts

 Revocable Trusts

-Revocable Trusts are an excellent way to manage property and other assets during their lifetime and to transfer them to loved ones after death without probate.
+Revocable Trusts are an excellent way to manage property and other assets during their lifetime and to transfer them to loved ones without probate.
 You can also modify or terminate a Revocable Trust if needed.
 Another benefit of a Revocable Trust is that it can designate your wishes regarding care in the event of your becoming incapacitated.
 Revocable Trusts help clients plan for their lifetime care needs, families’ futures, and the transfer of assets after death.
 Many clients also add asset protection features for their future trust beneficiaries.

 Irrevocable Trusts